pfalcon/pycopy/docs/library/builtins.rst

 .. class:: str()

-    In MicroPython, strings are backed by Unicode UTF-8 encoding.
+    In Pycopy, strings are backed by Unicode UTF-8 encoding.
 While this fact doesn't have to be known by normal users, advanced users may use it to optimize applications/libraries.